 My eyelids were red and flaky too!
 Ha!
 That’s why that oh-so-wise lady was applying a balm to her eyelids!
 It must be a common thing.
 I honestly did not think a change in weather for a few days plus two domestic flights would cause my skin such stress!
 I even took a photo.
 Sorry, I couldn’t take a better quality ‘selfie’ to show you all what I mean.

 - First, clean the slate.
 Whip out the gentle, nourishing Olive Soothing Cream Cleanser.

-- Repair those eyelids!
-Warm some Olivene Repair Balm in my fingers and apply lightly.
+- Repair those eyelids with some warm Olivene Repair Balm in my fingers and apply lightly.

 - Pop a handy tub of Olivene Repair Balm in your handbag and apply sparingly on your EYELIDS and lips before you take off.
-You can also use it anywhere you’re feeling dry or dehydrated (such as cuticles, elbows etc – and if you have kids in nappies, it’s a great natural barrier balm too!)
+You can also use it anywhere you’re feeling dry or dehydrated such as cuticles, elbows and if you have kids in nappies, it’s a great natural barrier balm too.

 - Last but not least – smother your damp skin with Olive Skin Serum any chance you get.

-I feel like I need to do a shout out to the lady in row 16 D – thanks for your inadvertent tip!
-I hope no one else’s skin has to suffer from flight dehydration like mine did!
-Now I want to hear your skin travel stories….do you get affected from flying or being in a different climate?
+I need to do a shout out to the lady in row 16 D, thanks for your inadvertent tip.
+I hope no one else’s skin has to suffer from flight dehydration as mine did!
+Now I want to hear your skin travel stories.
+Do you get affected from flying or being in a different climate?
 What are your secrets or tips you can share?
+Author: Sandra La Scala.